Get a Perfect Blend of Salesforce Advanced Search Solution and Email Marketing Tool

 In this type of integration, the most time-consuming and crucial part is, actually, preparation.

-You need to conduct serious research on app compatibility, system requirements for integration, API limits, ensure that this software won’t disrupt your system architecture and won’t conflict with other integrated apps, plug-ins, and systems.
+You need to conduct serious research on app compatibility, system requirements for integration, API limits, ensure that this software won’t disrupt your Salesforce architecture and won’t conflict with other integrated apps, plug-ins, and systems.

 Also, a major drawback of this integration type is that it requires expert involvement in solution support and maintenance with each Salesforce release.

-User Interface Integration — this integration type enables users to enter multiple apps from a single platform and make them work as one single system.
+This integration type enables users to enter multiple apps from a single platform and make them work as one single system.

-Business Processes Integration —this option may involve Apex web services to handle business logic across multiple applications and accomplish the end-to-end business process.
+This option may involve Apex web services to handle business logic across multiple applications and accomplish the end-to-end business process.

-Data Integration — it enables data synchronization via SOAP and REST APIs and allows a single app in an org to act as a major source of the specific business object.
+This method enables data synchronization via SOAP and REST APIs and allows a single app in an org to act as a major source of the specific business object.
 This type of integration may not require coding, but it cannot implement any custom logic.

-Security Integration — this type helps to unify all the authentication mechanisms to improve user experience and reduce administration.
+This type helps to unify all the authentication mechanisms to improve user experience and reduce administration.

 However, this integration approach focuses only on Salesforce side of the integration and requires points for Open Data Protocol for system integration.
 If chosen systems don’t support Open Data Protocol, you have to build a custom adapter with the Apex Connector Framework.

 These apps can be automatically and safely tested and upgraded without complex customization.
-But, if you choose to build your solution on App Cloud, it needs to be powered by apps provided by AppExchange partners that can lead to higher costs and more complicated process of integration solution architecture.
+But, if you choose to build your solution on App Cloud, it needs to be powered by apps provided by AppExchange partners that can lead to higher costs and a more complicated process of integration solution architecture.

-AppExchange Apps — it is Salesforce marketplace for apps and software solutions of platform partners.
+AppExchange is a Salesforce marketplace for apps and software solutions of platform partners.
 There you may find multiple tools that can be free or paid, ready for installation or require extra configuration, that can be customized with App Cloud developer tools or serve as a basis for a more complex solution.

-It should be noted, that AppExchange apps are created for particular integrations.
+AppExchange apps are created for particular integrations.
 That’s why, if you have a more complex integration scenario, you should sort out apps for every integration.